Beethoven/5: Jonathan Biss Plays Beethoven’s Third Piano Concerto

 - March 16

-The finale returns to the home key with a theme that lands heavily on an unresolved A-flat; it is the same note that, in a different guise, defined the bright harmonies of the slow movement.
-(A-flat is also known as G-sharp, the major third in the key of E.) Later in the movement, the same musical pun turns A-flat back into G-sharp, and the key of E returns briefly to put a radiant new sheen on the finale’s main theme.
+The finale returns to the home key with a theme that lands heavily on an unresolved A-flat: the very same pitch that, in a different guise, defined the bright harmonies of the slow movement.
+(On the piano, A-flat is identical to G-sharp, the major third in the key of E.) Later in the movement, the same musical pun turns A-flat back into G-sharp, and the slow movement’s key of E returns briefly to put a radiant new sheen on the finale’s main theme.

-Aaron Grad ©2014
+Aaron Grad ©2018